aaronbloomfield/pdr/labs/lab05/index.md

 ### In-lab ###

 1. Complete the [AVL tree worksheet](avl-worksheet.pdf), which is a separate file.
-If you complete it in lab, the TAs will collect it at the end.
-Otherwise, turn in a scanned copy of the PDF electronically. **You need to turn in that sheet** (you can't write your answer on notebook paper, for example) and bubble in your ID at the bottom of the front page.
+Turn this worksheet in before the end of lab.
 Feel free to print it single sided or double sided.
 2. Complete the [makefile tutorial](../../tutorials/05-make/index.html).
 While you will not have to write a makefile for this in-lab, you will need to know how to write on in the future -- all the following labs will be compiled via Makefiles.
 There is one file that needs to be submitted from the tutorial -- you should name this file Makefile-pizza.
 3. Your file **MUST** be named `Makefile-pizza` - not Makefile-pizza.txt, not Makefile-Pizza, not Makefilepizza.
 If it is not named correctly, it will not work with our grading scripts, and you will not get credit for that part of the lab.
-4. Files to submit: avl-worksheet.pdf (if not submitted during lab), Makefile-pizza
+4. Files to submit: Makefile-pizza

 ### Post-lab ###